Medically reviewed by Drugs.com. Last updated on Mar 1, 2021.

 NOT FOR DIRECT INFUSION

-Unasyn is an injectable antibacterial combination consisting of the semisynthetic antibiotic ampicillin sodium and the beta-lactamase inhibitor sulbactam sodium for intravenous and intramuscular administration.
+Unasyn is an injectable antibacterial combination consisting of the semisynthetic antibacterial ampicillin sodium and the beta-lactamase inhibitor sulbactam sodium for intravenous and intramuscular administration.

 Sulbactam sodium is a derivative of the basic penicillin nucleus.
 Chemically, sulbactam sodium is sodium penicillinate sulfone; sodium (2S, 5R)-3,3-dimethyl-7-oxo-4-thia-1-azabicyclo [3.2.0] heptane-2-carboxylate 4,4-dioxide.
 Its chemical formula is C8H10NNaO5S with a molecular weight of 255.22.
 The structural formula is: